Apostasy in Islam by country: Turkey

-Although claiming to be a secular country and there is no punishment for apostasy from Islam in Turkey, there are several formal and informal mechanisms in place that make it hard for citizens not to be Muslim.
-Non-Muslims, especially non-religious people, are discriminated against in a variety of ways.
-Article 216 of the penal code outlaws insulting religious belief, a de facto blasphemy law obstructing citizens from expressing irreligious views, or views critical of religions.
+Although claiming to be a secular country and legally not enforcing any punishments for apostasy from Islam in Turkey, there are several formal and informal mechanisms in place that make it hard for citizens to be registered as non-Muslim.

+Article 216 of the penal code outlaws insulting religious belief, often used as a de facto blasphemy law obstructing citizens from expressing irreligious views, or views critical of religions.
 A well-known example is that of pianist Fazıl Say in 2012, who was charged with insulting religion for publicly mocking Islamic prayer rituals (though the conviction was reversed by the Turkish Supreme Court, which determined Say's views were a protected expression of his freedom of conscience).
-Irreligious Turks are also often discriminated against in the workplace, because people are assumed to be Muslim by birth, and terms such as 'atheist' or 'nonbeliever' are frequently used insults in the public sphere.
+Irreligious Turks are also often discriminated against in the workplace, since people are generally assumed to be Muslim by birth, and terms such as 'atheist' or 'nonbeliever' are frequently used insults in the public sphere.

-In 2014, the Turkish atheist association Ateizm Derneği was founded for nonreligious citizens, many of whom have left Islam.
+In 2014, the Turkish atheist association Ateizm Derneği was founded for non-religious citizens, many of whom having left Islam.
 The association won the International League of non-religious and atheists's Sapio Award 2017 for being the first officially recognised organisation in the Middle East defending the rights of atheists.

-An early April 2018 report of the Turkish Ministry of Education, titled "The Youth is Sliding to Deism", observed that an increasing number of pupils in İmam Hatip schools was abandoning Islam in favour of deism.
-The report's publication generated large-scale controversy amongst conservative Muslim groups in Turkish society.
-Progressive Islamic theologian Mustafa Öztürk noted the deist trend a year earlier, arguing that the "very archaic, dogmatic notion of religion" held by the majority of those claiming to represent Islam was causing "the new generations [to get] indifferent, even distant, to the Islamic worldview."
-Despite lacking reliable statistical data, numerous anecdotes appear to point in this direction.
-Although some commentators claim the secularisation is merely a result of Western influence or even a "conspiracy", most commentators, even some pro-government ones, have come to conclude that "the real reason for the loss of faith in Islam is not the West but Turkey itself: It is a reaction to all the corruption, arrogance, narrow-mindedness, bigotry, cruelty and crudeness displayed in the name of Islam."
-Especially when the AKP Islamists are in power to enforce Islam upon society, this is making citizens turn their back on it.
+An early April 2018 report of the Turkish Ministry of Education, titled "The Youth is Sliding to Deism", observed that an increasing number of pupils in İmam Hatip schools were abandoning Islam in favour of deism.
+The report's publication generated large-scale controversy amongst conservative Muslim groups in Turkey.
+Progressive Islamic theologian Mustafa Öztürk noted the phenomenon a year prior, arguing that the "very archaic, dogmatic notion of religion" held by the majority of those claiming to represent Islam was causing "the new generations [to become] indifferent, even distant, to the Islamic worldview."
+Despite mostly lacking reliable statistical data, numerous anecdotes appear to point in this direction.

+Although some commentators claim the secularisation is merely a result of Western influence or a potential conspiracy, most commentators, even some pro-government ones, have come to conclude that "the real reason for the loss of faith in Islam is not the West but Turkey itself: It is a reaction to all the corruption, arrogance, narrow-mindedness, bigotry, cruelty and crudeness displayed in the name of Islam."
+The right-wing ruling party AKP has also been commonly cited as a potential factor.

-In January 2006, in Turkey, Kamil Kiroğlu was beaten unconscious and threatened with death if he refused to reject his Christian religion and return to Islam.
+In January 2006, Kamil Kiroğlu was beaten unconscious and threatened with death if he refused to reject his Christian religion and return to Islam.